apache/doris/docs/en/sql-reference/sql-functions/bitmap-functions/bitmap_intersect.md

 `BITMAP BITMAP_INTERSECT(BITMAP value)`

-Enter a set of bitmap values, find the intersection of the set of bitmap values, and return.
+Enter one or more sets of bitmap values, find the intersection of the set of bitmap values, and return.

 ## example